Learn to Diagnose and Fix Catalytic Converter Issues

 In the video above, our mechanic shows us two catalytic converters—one that’s clogged, and one that isn’t.
 She explains that the clogged catalytic converter’s filter, often referred to as “honeycomb,” prevents the correct amount of air from getting through, which can trigger a P0420 or P0430.

-Usually, by the time you’re aware of one of these codes, it’s too late—the damage is done to your catalytic converter.
+Usually by the time you’re aware of one of these codes, it’s too late and the damage has been done to your catalytic converter.
 If it isn’t replaced, it can get worse, becoming more plugged, which can cause weak acceleration.

 - Rough-running engine or lack of power